yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/content-workflow/node-tree.md

-# Mangage node hierarchy and display order
+# Manage node hierarchy and display order

 <hr>

-Keep moving on to [Build scene graph with scene editor](scene-editing.md) file.
+Keep moving on to the [build scene graph with scene editor](scene-editing.md)file.